Department of Justice is now the Department of Communities and Justice. Find out more >

 A registrar will consider your application to pay by instalments and decide whether to accept or refuse it.
 The court will send you a letter notifying you of the decision.

-You have to file the forms at the same Local Court where the statement of claim was filed.
+You have to file the form at the same Local Court where the statement of claim was filed.

 If your instalment application is accepted, the court will notify the other party.
 If the other party disagrees with the court's decision they have 14 days to file an objection at the court.